cpldcpu/BitNetMCU/docs/documentation.md

     <img src="./train_loss_vs_now.png" width="80%">
 </div>

 The plot above shows training loss vs. total number of weights.
 We can see that there is a polynomial relationship between the number of weights and the training loss.
-Reducing the number of bits per weigths increases the loss proportionally.
+Reducing the number of bits per weight increases the loss proportionally.
 Interestingly, there are diminishing returns when increasing the number of bits beyond 4 and loss is not reduced further.
 It appears that beyond 4 bit, no more information per weight can be stored in the model.

 <div align="center">
     <img src="./train_loss_vs_totalbits.png" width="80%">